SocialBook User Guide

 e.g. if the command specifies n/NAME p/PHONE_NUMBER, p/PHONE_NUMBER n/NAME is also acceptable.

-• Extraneous parameters for commands that do not take in parameters (such as listappt, statistics, exit and clear) will be ignored.
+• Extraneous parameters for commands that do not take in parameters (such as listappt, statistics, undo, clear and exit) will be ignored.

-e.g. if the command specifies statistics 123, it will be interpreted as statistics.
+e.g. if the input specifies statistics 123, it will be interpreted as statistics.

 e.g. if you copy add n/John Doe p/98765432 and p/98765432 is on a new line in the PDF, when copied over into the command box, it may be copied as add n/John Doep/98765432 instead which is an invalid command format.